osmandapp/web/main/docs/user/plan-route/web.md

 ## Navigation route

-For starting build navigation route you should tap the right mouse button for adding _Start_ and _End_ points:
+- To start building a navigation route, right-click to add the *Start* and *End* points.

 ![OsmAnd Web Create Route](@site/static/img/web/web_create_route.png)

-After adding _Start_ and _End_ points we receive the route.
+- After adding the start and end points, we get the route.

 ![OsmAnd Web Create Route](@site/static/img/web/web_create_route_1.png)

-Here you can move start-end points, edit its by menu, and change routings type:
+- In the Route block you can move the start and end points, edit them and change the type of route.

 ![OsmAnd Web Create Route](@site/static/img/web/web_create_route_2.png)

 ## Create track (Pro)

-We are developing the Web version of our ["Plan route"](../plan-route/create-route.md) tool for the OsmAnd application.
-Now you can try it for the Web.

-Tap by the right mouse button > Create Track.
+A web version of the ["Plan route"](../plan-route/create-route.md) tool, similar to the OsmAnd app, is currently being developed.
+To go to create a route, *Right-click → Create Route*.

-Here you can choose Navigation Profile for a building track segment, add waypoints and save a track and view track info:
+Here you can select a navigation profile to build a section of the route, add waypoints, save the route and view information about it.

 ![OsmAnd Web Create Track](@site/static/img/web/web_create_track.png)

-Any actions and showing Track Info you can read at [Track section](#tracks) of this article:
+You can view any actions and display track information in the [Track section](#tracks) of this article.

 ![OsmAnd Web Create Track](@site/static/img/web/web_create_track_info.png)